immortaleeb/ecommerce-app/docs/AI rules.md

 # AI rules

+AI agents should always use the following rules when generating code:

-- Don't write comments unless explicitly asked to
+- Never write comments or javadoc, unless you are explicitly asked to